 We checked into the hotel close to midnight after taking BART in from SFO.
-The public transit connection was easy, as BART goes directly from SFO to the Civic Center Station which is just meters from the hotel.
-The hotel is located in the Tenderloin neighborhood of San Francisco and if you haven’t been before, know that it isn’t the bright, shiny, tourist friendly area that you usually see in magazines.
+The public transit connection was easy, as BART goes directly to the Civic Center Station which is just meters from the hotel.
+The hotel is located in the Tenderloin neighborhood of San Francisco.
+If you haven’t been before, know that it isn’t the bright, shiny, area that you see in magazines.
 This area is gritty, dirty and full of homeless and drug users.
 As we walked up the stairs from the BART Station we had to step over many people laying on the stairs.
-We saw people buying and selling various narcotics and something I hadn’t seen this up close and personal since I studied in London many years ago – we had to step over a man who was actively shooting up, needle dangling out of his arm.
+We saw people buying and selling various narcotics.
+Plus something I hadn’t seen this up close and personal since I studied in London many years ago.
+We had to step over a man who was actively shooting up, needle dangling out of his arm.

 I don’t live in an ivory tower thinking this stuff doesn’t happen, but it was more blatant and obvious than I had seen in years.
-I won’t pontificate on the state of the opioid crisis in America or the horrible state of our mental healthcare system, but I will say that this problem is multifaceted and more specifically for this post, be aware of your surroundings when you stay at this property.
+I’m not going to pontificate on the state of the opioid crisis in America or the horrible state of our mental healthcare system.
+I will say that this problem is multifaceted and more specifically for this post, be aware of your surroundings when you stay at this property.
 Other than the difficulty in carrying suitcases upstairs and over people we had no other issues with the people in and around the hotel.

 The closet had the minibar, which was properly stocked and had luggage racks, an iron and ironing board.
 It was tough for us to use the ironing board because we had two suitcases that were taking up much of the room, but we managed.